What is the event?

 Over the last year, Nesta’s Centre for Collective Intelligence Design have been exploring how to address such challenges through better design, asking how we can tap into the collective wisdom of a place, organisation or market and what new combinations of human and machine intelligence can help us do this at scale.

 Who is this event for and why should I come?

 This event is for anyone interested in connecting with cutting-edge research and practice on collective intelligence design.
 We welcome researchers interested in exploring how bringing together different disciplines can help us advance the field of collective intelligence design.
 For civil servants and other public sector policy leads as well as entrepreneurs and innovators in charities, the event will be an opportunity to learn about new methods and tools for solving complex social issues.
 The event will also be of interest to funders of social innovation interested in understanding how best to invest in and support the use of collective intelligence.

 What’s on offer?

-Alongside taking part in the debate there will be plenty of opportunities to get your hands dirty and explore questions about the design of collective intelligence through interactive theater, playing a visionary card game and learning what slime mould can teach us about collective behaviour.
+Alongside taking part in the debate there will be plenty of opportunities to get your hands dirty, whether it’s through interactive theatre, by playing a visionary card game, or experimenting to see what slime mould can teach us about collective behaviour.

 Speakers will be announced over the course of the summer.
 Please note that the programme is subject to change.